-The Sonos Arc costs $799 and is available as of this writing.
+The Sonos Arc costs $899 and is available as of this writing.
 It originally cost $799, but Sonos recently raised the prices of many of its speakers.

 The Sonos Playbase and Sonos Playbar are officially discontinued.
 Sonos offers a trade-up program for replacing older devices, but it has not announced if or when either older soundbars will be eligible.

 Sonos Arc review: Design

 The Sonos Arc wants to be noticed.
 It measures a mighty 45 x 4.5 x 3.4 inches, but weighs a manageable 13.78 pounds.
 So as large as it looks, it’s light enough for one person to transport and set up.

 But you might find it overwhelms any TV screen smaller than 65-inches — we tested with the 2020 Sony A8H OLED and the Arc still teetered on clownishly large by comparison.
 In terms of placement, your best bet will be to place the soundbar on an entertainment center or mount it beneath your mounted TV.
 The Sonos Arc won’t fit beneath most sets standing on feet.

 The curved, perforated grille and elliptical form of the Arc falls into the company’s newer look, moving away from a rounded rectangular design.